automationhacks/design-patterns/README.md

-# obi_explorations
+# Jedi
-This contains initiatives/projects taken up by obi team
+This contains initiatives/projects taken up by jedi team, currently this is having code examples for design patterns which jedi team is collaborating on.